 Your student’s well-being while abroad is our top priority!

-- All North Park study abroad students participate in a series of predatory study abroad orientation sessions.
+- All North Park study abroad students participate in a series of preparatory study abroad orientation sessions.
 In these sessions, they are given details on any Centers for Disease Control and Prevention medical warnings or immunization recommendations for the countries to which they are traveling.
 Students are advised to consult with the North Park Center for Counseling and Health Services, or with a personal physician, prior to travel to determine a specialized prevention plan.

 - Students are encouraged to register online with the US Department of State.
 Travel registration is a free service provided by the US Government to US citizens who are traveling to, or living in, a foreign country.
 Registration allows travelers to record information about their upcoming trip abroad that the Department of State can use to assist them in case of emergency.